rust-lang/rust/docs/dev/README.md

 There's a semi-hard split between "compiler" and "IDE", at the `ra_hir` crate.
 Compiler derives new facts about source code.
-It explicitly acknowledges that not all info is available (ie, you can't look at types during name resolution).
+It explicitly acknowledges that not all info is available (i.e. you can't look at types during name resolution).

 IDE assumes that all information is available at all times.